Cole Custer

 $2.5 Million

-Cole Matthew Custer Bio
+Cole Custer Bio

-Cole Matthew Custer, born January 23, 1998, is an American professional stock car racing driver.
-He competes full-time in the NASCAR Cup Series, driving the No. 41 Chevrolet Camaro ZL1 for Haas Factory Team.
-Custer is the 2023 NASCAR Xfinity Series champion and the 2020 NASCAR Cup Series Rookie of the Year.
+Cole Matthew Custer (born January 23, 1998) is an American professional stock car racing driver.
+He competes full-time in the NASCAR Cup Series, driving the No. 41 Chevrolet Camaro ZL1 for Haas Factory Team, and he also runs part-time in the NASCAR O’Reilly Auto Parts Series.
+The son of longtime motorsports executive Joe Custer, he is a two-time champion at the NASCAR national level and one of the youngest winners in series history.

 Early Life and Background